- General Information

 MPhil Seminar, Postgraduate Seminar, Lectures and Meetings

-There is a weekly seminar for MPhil students, at which they present and discuss their work – the seminar focusses on developing presentation and discussion skills, as well introducing students to a very wide range of philosophical topics.
-All MPhil students are expected to attend this seminar every week.
+There is a weekly seminar for MPhil students, at which they present and discuss their work.
+The seminar focusses on developing presentation and discussion skills, as well as introducing students to a wide range of philosophical topics.
+All MPhil students are expected to attend this seminar every week and a register will be taken.

 The Faculty also arranges other seminars especially for postgraduate students, including a postgraduate seminar, run by PhD students with no academics attending, fortnightly throughout the academic year.